 - GB3KEU – 5760.925MHz – Slot – ERP 25W

 - GB3FNY – 10368.752MHz – Slot – ERP 10W

-If you hear any of the beacons, we like to know so please spot it over the DX cluster network.
+If you hear any of the beacons, we would like to know, so please spot it on the DX cluster network.

 For a list of beacons on VHF> take a look at the beaconspot.uk website.